 Medicare Supplement Plan C Coverage

-Depending on your medical needs, you should have ample coverage when combined with Original Medicare insurance.
 After turning 65 and enrolling in Medicare Part A and Part B, you have six months to choose a plan.
 Supplement providers must comply with state and federal rules concerning these plans.
-For example, if you enroll within the six-month Open Enrollment Period, you cannot be turned down for coverage for any reason, even if you have pre-existing conditions.
-The insurance company cannot charge more if you have specific health issues than it would charge a healthy person.

-If you enroll after the this period, you do run the risk of being denied a supplement policy and you may have to pay a higher premium if you have existing health issues.
+If you enroll after this period, you do run the risk of being denied a supplement policy.
+You may have to pay a higher premium if you have existing health issues.

 Medicare Supplement Plan C VS Plan F

-The only difference between these two supplement plans is that Plan F will cover any excess charges a doctor may charge that’s not covered my your Original Medicare, Plan C does not.
+The only difference between these two supplement plans is that Plan F will cover any Part B excess charges a doctor may charge that’s not covered my your Original Medicare, Plan C does not.

 Medicare Supplement Plan C Cost

-However, depending on your state of residence it may be illegal for a doctor to charge excess charges, in this case Plan C may be the better option regarding cost.
+However, depending on your state of residence it may be illegal for a doctor to charge excess charges, In this case Plan C may be the better option regarding cost.

 Choosing the Right Medicare Supplement Plan

-When choosing the right Medicare Supplement plan, consult with one of our senior Medicare Supplement insurance agents to see which carriers offer Plan C in your state.
+When choosing the right plan, consult with one of our senior Medicare Supplement insurance agents to see which carriers offer Plan C in your state.